 - papers such as medical tests (both chest x-rays and tests from a doctor);

 - a criminal clearance certificate (not older than six months);

 - copies of all your identification.

-The correct form is necessary; although the forms are downloadable online, the DHA only accepts the latest versions and may ask you to complete these again if you haven’t obtained them from a reliable source.
-You can access application forms online via the VFS, or if abroad, collect the necessary forms from the appropriate authority in your country.
+The correct form is necessary; although the forms are downloadable online, the DHA only accepts the latest versions.
+As a result, they may ask you to complete these again if you haven’t obtained them from a reliable source.
+You can access application forms online via the VFS.
+If abroad, collect the necessary forms from the appropriate authority in your country.

 Below is a list of the type of South African visas and permits you can apply for.